NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-The research and evidence highlighted above reflects the initiatives undertaken on my part to enhance my knowledge base and further refine by prowess as a prospective civil engineer that can positively contribute to the environment by employing sustainability measures and valuable environment friendly practices.
+The research and evidence highlighted above reflect the initiatives undertaken on my part to enhance my knowledge base and further refine my prowess as a prospective civil engineer who can positively contribute to the environment by employing sustainability measures and valuable environment-friendly practices.

-The knowledge of how I can contribute to green sites and to global sustainability objectives has been polished further through my research and work on this particular objective.
-I plan to make use of the extensive online resources available to gain an insight of how my work in this domain could help address sustainability concerns across the globe.
+The knowledge of how I can contribute to green sites and global sustainability objectives has been polished further through my research and work on this particular objective.
+I plan to use the extensive online resources available to gain insight into how my work in this domain could help address sustainability concerns across the globe.

-For this particular evidence I have researched about the quality management system of the Michelin Company and based on the information I received from one of its ex-employee the details have been highlighted below for lucid understanding.
-The Michelin Company makes use of the ISO 14001 standard to optimize its processes to ensure conformity in terms of quality and an environment friendly production system (Chuthamat, 2015).
-The primary product for this company is Tyre which is produced using chemical, water and rubber/elastomers as raw materials.
-The production process results in carbon emission and other pollutants hence the organization has implemented the ISO 14001 standard to refine their quality management system and to maintain their environmental management system.
-This ensures environment friendly practices that conform to sustainability objectives that are cost effective, help minimize waste production and make efficient use of natural resources.
+For this particular evidence, I have researched the quality management system of the Michelin Company, and based on the information I received from one of its ex-employees, the details have been highlighted below for lucid understanding.
+The Michelin Company makes use of the ISO 14001 standard to optimize its processes to ensure conformity in terms of quality and an environment-friendly production system (Chuthamat, 2015).
+The primary product for this company is Tyre, which is produced using chemicals, water and rubber/elastomers as raw materials.
+The production process results in carbon emission and other pollutants; hence, the organization has implemented the ISO 14001 standard to refine its quality management system and to maintain its environmental management system.
+This ensures environment-friendly practices conforming to cost-effective sustainability objectives, helps minimize waste production, and efficiently uses natural resources.

-However, it must be noted that integration of new technology must be adopted on regular basis and the systems installed for the waste management and purifications must be regularly inspected.
-According the Michelin Company’s employee, the company seeks to ensure that the waste produced during the manufacturing process is maintained within the allowable limits, and therefore the data on the waste is properly maintained/recorded and the process is inspected on periodic bases as per the ISO 14001 standard
+However, it must be noted that integrating new technology must be adopted regularly.
+The systems installed for waste management and purification must be regularly inspected.
+According to the Michelin Company’s employees, the company seeks to ensure that the waste produced during the manufacturing process is maintained within the allowable limits, and therefore, the data on the waste is properly maintained/recorded, and the process is inspected periodically as per the ISO 14001 standard.

 Planning and Project Management, Chuthamat's Space 2015.
 Available from: <http://chuthamatc.blogspot.com/2011/10/objective-16-planning-and-project.html/>.Accessed [19 November 2015].